 To truly gain flexibility you need to devote at least 5 days a week for at least 12 weeks, for 1 hour at a time, to gain optimal flexibility.The good news is you can maintain those gains with 1 training session a week there after.
 Wow you say?
 Well it’s simple you either want to be flexible or you don’t!

 Research shows that if you dedicate only 20 minutes of flexibility training every day it actually does nothing.
 You need a certain amount of volume to merit a permanent change.
 The good news is that if you work at it for the 12 weeks its very easy to maintain :)

 The most important thing when you do flexibility training is use of proper sequencing when training.
 It’s what is vital in you achieving your flexibility goal.
 The best way is to do this sequence:

-1. Propriaceptive Neuromuscular Facilitation or PNF- get the muscle in a stretch position then you do 6-8 seconds of contraction within the muscle and then through inhabiting inhabitions you get more flexible for that day!
+1. Proprioceptive Neuromuscular Facilitation or PNF- get the muscle in a stretch position then you do 6-8 seconds of contraction within the muscle and then through inhabiting inhibitions you get more flexible for that day!

 2. Dynamic- if dynamic flexibility was so dangerous, then every gymnast would be in trouble or dead!
 Dynamic flexibility is good for you!
 You have to realise that the correlation between dynamic flexibility and static flexibility is only 42%, meaning that only 42% of cases that someone with good static flexibility has good dynamic flexibility and vis verser!
 This also stresses the need for you to do both dynamic and static flexibility work!